CEVE543/PS1/README.md

 This problem set develops skills in extreme value theory, Bayesian statistics, and hierarchical modeling through analysis of Houston-area precipitation data.
 Students will investigate changing flood risks and their implications for infrastructure design using state-of-the-art statistical methods.

+## Setup

+### Julia Package Installation

+You will need to install Julia packages for this assignment.
+To do this:

+1. Open the Julia REPL
+2. Type `]` to enter package mode
+3. Install packages with `add PackageName` (e.g., `add GeoMakie CSV DataFrames Turing`)

+**Note:** The packages listed above are examples.
+Check the lab files to see which specific packages you need for your analysis.
+If you try to run code that uses a package you haven't installed, you'll get an error like `ArgumentError: Package PackageName not found in current path`.

 ## Provided Materials

 - Daily precipitation data for 5-6 Houston-area stations (1970-2023)
 - Boilerplate Quarto template with data loading and basic plotting functions
+- `util.jl` file from the labs is available for use
+- Code from previous labs for analysis

 ## Tasks